JosephKemper/cse210-hw/prove/Develop02/Program Plan.md

 launch the class based on the option the user selects exit the program when the user desires

----Class JournalEntry---
+---Class WriteJournalEntry---
 Get current date from user computer
 Randomly select journal prompt
 Save journal prompt to variable
 Display journal prompt to user
 Get input from user from user
 Store input in variable

+CreateEntryInstanceName
+take in two digit promptIdentifier and CurrentDate Convert promptIdentifier and CurrentDate to the following format xxddmmmyyy

 Return CurrentDate, JournalPrompt, and JournalEntry for storage in journal

+---Class JournalEntry---
+Called by WriteJournalEntry to convert journal entry to a list containing [CurrentDate, JournalPrompt, JournalEntry] naming convention for JournalEntry instances, will be PromptIdentifierDate for example if the user used prompt 7 on 14 Jan 2023 the class instance would be named 714Jan2023

 ---Class UserJournal---
-create a list of type JournalEntry for each journal written naming convention for JournalEntry instances, will be PromptIdentifierDate for example if the user used prompt 7 on 14 Jan 2023 the class instance would be named 714Jan2023
+create a list of each JournalEntry instance

 ---Class DisplayJournal---